Himanshu22092000/billing_software/README.md

 When making a hand written bill the owner and customer both have to repeatedly check the total, items added, etc.
 It also sometimes results into a Bad Impression towards the Restaurant from a Customer.
 Ideally, user should be able to generate bill without any mistakes and quickly, enabling them to fasten or improve their process.
-To overcome this problem, we have come up with this project, that is, Restaurant Billing System Using Python.
+To overcome this problem, we have come up with this project, that is, Billing System Using Python.
 ## Salient features of billing system:

 •	Paperwork reduction.<br />